-Provides for the registration of private employment.
-The Minister, after consulting the Employment Services Board, may prescribe registration criteria which must differentiate between private employment agencies that are registered as temporary employment services (labour brokers) and the other private employment agencies that perform other employment services.
-Clause 13 also provides for the appointment of a registrar of private employment agencies and the registration procedure.
+Provides for the registration of private employment agencies.
+The Minister, after consulting the Employment Services Board, may prescribe registration criteria which must differentiate between private employment agencies that are registered as temporary employment services (labour brokers) and private employment agencies that perform other employment services.
+Clause 13 also provides for the appointment of a registrar of private employment agencies and private employment agencies that perform other employment services.